mvw/hackerrank/Functional Programming/Interpreter and Compilers/While Language/README.md

 One can mostly translate the given grammar into a recursive descent parser.

 The two pitfalls are:
-* recursive production rules, e.g. A -> A a | b, which would introduce ambiguity into the recognition process (there would be accepted words by different rules with the same first symbol)
+* recursive production rules, e.g. A -> A a | b, which would introduce ambiguity (non-determinism) into the recognition process (there would be words accepted by different rules with a common first symbol)
 * implementing operator precedence

 Solutions: